WiZ3910/TrackerPositionTransfer/README.md

 # TrackerPositionTransfer
 A simple component to share trackers(or general gameobjects) via UDP in local network.

+## QuickStart
+- Import MessagePack for C# on your unity first.
+- Import this by .unitypackage from releases page.
+- Attach sender/receiver component to any gamecomponent.
+- Set tracker references on inspector.

+## Notices
+- Make sure that your project can use MessagePack for C#.
+- Make sure that you can receive UDP (port is 3910).
+Check transport reguration settings of each OS.
+Or shut firewall down temporally.